Arsenal 2 – 0 Brighton & Hove Albion

 Wenger acknowledged that point when he said we weren’t “ruthless enough”.
 We “lost concentration”, he believed, and gave the ball away too readily in promising situations.
 That’s a fair assessment.
 As much as I like Aaron Ramsey, he’s more David Platt than Johan Cruyff; exploit those strengths rather than asking him to be the conductor of the orchestra.

 The goals came from unexpected sources.
-Nacho Monreal hadn’t scored for years and Alex Iwobi doesn’t score as many as he should.
+Nacho Monreal hadn’t scored for years – you could here the kerching of the electronic cash registers as everyone cashed out on the live sports betting sites – and Alex Iwobi doesn’t score as many as he should.

 Breaking the deadlock before half-time was imperative and as the half wore on, unlikely.
 Monreal popped up in the right place as Brighton struggled to clear the ball after Kolasinac’s header back across the face of goal caused mayhem.
 I doubt there will be a more popular scorer in the stands and on the pitch.